systemed/tilemaker/docs/RELATIONS.md

 ## Relations

-Tilemaker has (as yet not complete) support for reading relations in the Lua process scripts.
-This means you can support objects like route relations when creating your vector tiles.
+Tilemaker supports reading relations in the Lua process scripts.
+This means you can include objects like route relations when creating your vector tiles.

-Note that relation support is in its early stages and behaviour may change between point versions.

 ### Multipolygon relations